pie-framework/pie-elements/packages/pie-models/README.md

 ## Adding / modifying types

-Models should be defined for the item configuration model under:
+Types should be exported for the PIE in:

-`src/pies/pie-name/Item.ts`

-And for the authoring view element at:

-`src/pies/pie-name/Configure.ts`
+`src/pies/pie-name/index.ts`

 Where `pie-name`is the same as the directory/package name for the pie in `../packages`.

+> the `src/pies` directory should only contain subdirectories that match pies in `pie-elements/packages`

-These should create an export using the package name as pascale case with `Configure` or `Pie` appended.
+These `index.ts` files should create exports using the package name as pascale case with `Configure` or `Pie` appended.

 e.g. `CategorizeConfigure` `MultipleChoicePie`

+`src/index.ts` should be updated with any new types.